zuanming/fourthrepo/README.md

 The website is deployed on Heroku, using GitHub to host the project repository.
 The website can be found at this [link](http://programming-course-project.herokuapp.com).<br>
 The deployment process is as such:
 1. Code was written on gitpod using Code Institute's template.
-Heroku was installed in gitpod by: pip3 install heroku
+Heroku was installed in gitpod and setup using an existing account.
-- Database passwords and session keys are stored in the .env file which is included in the .gitignore.
-  `steps taken to deploy`
+2. An application was created on heroku using an unique name and environment variables such as passwords and session keys were added to the application settings.
+3. Database was switched over to PostgreSQL as Heroku did not support SQLite.
+4. Content was populated again using interface as part of application testing.
+5. Deployed website was provided to testers for testing purposes, afterwhich adjustments were made.
+6. Code was pushed onto Heroku again after changes were done, and final testing was conducted to check the UI/UX elements and processes.
+7. Final adjustments were made and pushed onto Heroku for submission.

 ## Credits